lsmaclean0/Crawler-COSC331/README.md

-"# Dungeon Crawler"
+"## Dungeon Crawler"
 Dungeon Crawler is a very simple dungeon crawler style game where the user (Player) navigates through a dungeon.
 Within the dungeon the player will encounter Monsters trying to prevent them from reaching the emnd of the dungeon.
-THe player will battle each monster
+The player will have to attack each monster they encounter to reach the end of the dungeon.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will get you a copy of the project up and running on your local machine.

 ### Prerequisites

 You must have these installed on your system to run the game
-* NetBeans IDE - Development Environment
 * Java (V7) or later - Language the game is written in

 ### Installing

-A step by step series of examples that tell you have to get a development env running

-1. Open the Netbeans IDE and crate a new project named "Dungeon Crawler"
-    * you can save this wherever you would like, I used "C:\Users\Luke\Desktop" as an example

-2. Open the Crawler.java file in the IDE and click run, the little green arrow in the toolbar at the top
+1. Download or clone a copy of the files to your Downloads folder of destination of your choice

+2. unzip the files to to the Desktop for easy access

+3. open a new terminal window and naviagate to the desktop by typing "cd Desktop"

+4. You must compie each of the .java files using "javac <FileName>.java" in the terminal window

+5. next Open a new terminal window and change the directory to Desktop using the same insctructions as step 3

+6. In the orignal termianl window type "java Crawler" to start he server
+   * you should see "Server starting..." indicating that it started succesfully

+7. in the second terminal window type "java CrawlerClient" to start the game
+   * the game should launch and you should see an array of size 10 with a "P" icon and 1 or 2 "*" icons

 ## Running the Game

-After Clciling on the Run icon
-  * this will open a console window displaying an Array of size 10 with a "P" icon at the first index of the array
   * the Array is a representation of the Dungeon the player is navigating
   * The "P" icon represents the Players current location
   * You will also notice one or two "*" icons in the dungeon, these represent Monsters